jjf3/mediacore/docs/threadfin2-setup.md

 # Threadfin2 Setup Guide

-Threadfin2 is responsible for managing local IPTV files and server in MediaCore.
+Threadfin2 is responsible for self hosting IPTV files and server in MediaCore.

 ## Storage Configuration